WAH Program Review – Scam or a Legit Business Opportunity?

 She claims to have worked a regular day job until she discovered this loophole with which one can get paid for posting links—a sobbing story of a struggling mother who was fired from her only day job.

 It’s a made-up story and made-up character.
 Yes, you read that right.
 Bobbie Robinson isn’t even real!
-The only goal of this made-up BS is to make you pull out your cards, so they get paid.
+The only goal of this made-up BS is to make you pull out your cards so they get paid.

 Here’s an instance where they used the exact same logo but mixed it up a little bit on the name:

-Same scam operated under slightly different names
+The same scam operated under slightly different names

 Same name but a different image (stock photo, of course!)